“You want to learn better defense to impress Himura,” he summarized, “as your inevitable infatuation with him has finally developed.”

 The situation would not gall quite so much, he thought as he watched Kenshin and Kaoru walk in front of him hand in hand on their way to the train station, if his object of affection were to act as hopelessly trapped as Sano believed (or wished he could believe) he was.
 He couldn’t be unconscious of the irony in the thought that a show of discontentment from Kenshin would make Sano feel less discontented, but he didn’t spend long dwelling on it.
 The point was that Kenshin gave every indication — every indication such a constrained character as his could give, anyway — of actually being very fond of Kaoru.

 Sano couldn’t quite comprehend this.
-He loved her, of course, but that was merely because he was around her all the time, and you just came to love people like that, as long as they weren’t too annoying (like Saitou).
+He loved her, of course, but that stemmed merely from being around her all the time; you just came to love people like that, as long as they weren’t too annoying (like Saitou).
 But a closer look at Kaoru revealed very little that could induce someone to spend a lifetime with her.
 She was pretty, yeah, but nothing out of the ordinary.
 She didn’t have any real talents besides kenjutsu, which made her a bit brutish anyway.
 Certainly she wasn’t a good cook.
 What did Kenshin see in her?

 “Are you listening to me?”
-Yahiko was demanding from his side.
+Yahiko demanded from his side.

 Sano realized that, during the last few minutes he’d spent staring engrossedly at the couple in front of them, he hadn’t heard a word his young companion had said.
 So he replied bluntly, “No. It’s not like you’re saying anything worth listening to.”